RichBurman/Project_2_Football_Quiz/README.md

 - Disabling the answer buttons after an answer has been selected.
 The user can select another answer after selecting their first answer this adds to the correct or incorrect scores, which would result in incorrect scoring for the quiz.

-- The correct answer displaying green, to show the user the correct answer after they have selected an incorrect answer.
+- The correct answer isn't displaying green, to show the user the correct answer after they have selected an incorrect answer.

-- The questions

 ## Deployment